FelixFourcolor/noteblock-generator/README.md

 |
 O------------------------------------------> z
 ```
 Each voice is a vertical layer on top of another.
 They are built in the order that they are written in the json file, from bottom to top.
-It is recommended to give lower voices higher dynamic levels to compensate for the fact that being further away from the player who flies above, they are harder to hear.
+Warning: noteblocks that are further away from the player sound softer; take this into account when choosing voice orders and/or dynamics.

 The "O" of the first voice is considered the location of the build.
 The build coordinates mentioned in the Usage section are the coordinates of this location.

-Each "note" in the above diagram is a group that looks like this
+Each "note" in the above diagram is a group that looks like this:
 ```
 x
 ↑